algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 2. **Professional Information**
     - ***Fields:***
       - Current Job Title
-      - Actual Situation
+      - Actual situation
       - Availability
-      - Level Of Experience
+      - Level of experience
-      - Qualification Level
+      - Qualification level
       - size of the Company
       - Description of the Company
       - Salary

 3. **SoftSkills**
    - ***Features:***
-     - Users can select their soft skills from a predefined list and can also add a skill that doesn't appears on the list(e.g., communication, teamwork, leadership, time management).
+     - Users can select their soft skills from a predefined list and can also add a skill that doesn't appears on the list (e.g., communication, teamwork, leadership, time management).

 4. **Preferences**
    - ***Fields:***
-     - Desired Job Title
+     - Desired job title
      - Location
-     - Type of Contract
+     - Type of contract
      - Job preference

 5. **Swiping**
+The following information will be seen by the user depending on the profile the user has chosen.
+This information will allow the user to send a match or not send a match to the profile he found interesting or not
    - ***Features:***
      - Name
      - Description
      - Job Title
      - Salary
      - Location
-     - Type of Contract
+     - Type of contract
      - Job preference
      - Skills